-The graphical user interface (GUI) is the main platform for the user to manipulate software.
-Due to its importance to the end user, it must be carefully tested to ensure that the user can easily interact with it, perform highly complex operations as easily as possible and to ensure that it is clear enough for them not to ask technical questions.
+The graphical user interface (GUI) is the primary platform for manipulating software.
+Due to its importance to the end-user, it must be carefully tested to ensure that the user can easily interact with it, perform highly complex operations as efficiently as possible and ensure that it is clear enough for them not to ask technical questions.

 When testing a user interface, the team should follow guidelines that include the following items:

 Ensure that the application logic makes sense from a customer point of view.